explosion/curated-transformers/README.md

 ## ⚠️ Warning: experimental package

-This package is experimental and it is possible that models and APIs wil change in incompatible ways.
+This package is experimental and it is possible that models and APIs will change in incompatible ways.

 ## ⏳ Install